Internet Plan Finder: How to Compare prices, bundles

 It’s hard to imagine life before the Internet.
-It powers businesses, allows for instant communication with friends and family and eases binge-watching the latest hot TV shows.
+Today, it powers businesses, supports instant communication with the world and makes binge-watching a life goal.

 What types of Internet services are out there?